New Dacia Striker revealed

-These are the first official images of the new Dacia Striker, a crossover that will be revealed in full next week.
+These are the first official images of the new Dacia Striker, a value-for-money crossover coming later this year.

 While little further information has yet been officially confirmed, the Striker is set to be a value-for-money rival for the likes of the Volkswagen Golf, albeit with a higher ride height.
-Spy shots suggest it will be a lofty estate car, and it shares its mechanical underpinning with the Bigster.
+It's a lofty estate car-cum-SUV, and it shares its mechanical underpinning with the Bigster.

 Dacia says the name "draws inspiration from the 1980s" and references ten-pin bowling in its marketing material.
 (We'll let you make up your own puns along those themes.)

-The Romanian company will hope this new type of Dacia will fill a gap left by the Ford Focus, and fit into a price point vacated by cars like the Nissan Qashqai, the Vauxhall Astra and the Volkswagen Golf, which have been steadily increasing in price.
+The Romanian company will hope this new type of Dacia will fill a gap left by the Ford Focus, and fit into a price point vacated by cars like the Skoda Octaviva Estate and the Volkswagen Golf, which have been steadily increasing in price.

 2026 Dacia Striker price and release date